FI:PV179 System Development in C#/.NET - Course Information

 - Learning outcomes

-- At the end of the course the students will know typical applications of the .NET framework and be able to describe some of the essential technologies used in the .NET environment.
+- At the end of the course the students will know typical applications of the .NET framework and be able to:

 - Teaching methods

 - Lectures (some of them will be given by selected experts in the field), practical seminars on computers, group project, project presentation.